marafa/ansible-pull-demo/README.md

 - [x] proof of concept that `ansible-pull` works between AWS EC2 instances and github
 - [x] proof of concept that `ansible-pull` will continuously update the EC2 instance via crontab
 - [x] proof of concept that a freshly deployed EC2 instance can be bootstrapped by ansible-pull
-- [ ] proof of concept that we can automate the EC2 ordering process and have it bootstrapped by ansible-pull
+- [x] proof of concept that we can automate the EC2 ordering process and have it bootstrapped by ansible-pull
+- [ ] proof of concept that we can do all of the above from a private repo

+### Verification
+the `local.yml` playbook will run 2 tests to leave evidence for later verification
+1. /tmp/ansible-pull.txt will be populated with the date and time it last ran
+1. syslog will be utilised to record an entry "Hello from ansible"

 ## Scenario 1 - already deployed EC2 instance
 - pre-requisites: `ansible` and `git`
 - modify group_vars/all.yaml to your liking. it includes variables like `git_repo` and `git_dir`

 ## Scenario 2 - freshly deployed EC2 instance
-- when launching an EC2 instance, copy and paste the contents of user-data.sh into `Advanced Details` "As text"ß
+- when launching an EC2 instance, copy and paste the contents of user-data.sh into `Advanced Details` \ "As text" text-box (step 3.
+Configure Instance).

 ## Scenario 3 - use terraform to deploy and bootstrap an EC2 instance
+- switch to the terraform directory
 - modify `terraform/vars.tf` and update the key_name and aws_profile to fit your environment
+- run `terraform apply` and answer yes to deploy the aws resources

 ## Scenario 4 - private repo
 - save a SecureString parameter in `AWS Systems Manager / Parameter Store`.
 This demo uses the name `ansible-pull/git_token`